majiiidh/Hyperliquid_Withdraw/README.md

 ---

+## ⚠️ Disclaimer

+This repository is provided for educational purposes only.
+Use the scripts at your own risk.
+The author is not responsible for any loss of funds, damages, or issues that may arise from using these scripts.
+Always keep your private keys secure and never share them publicly.

+---

 ## ⚠️ Security Warning
 - Hard‑coding your private key in a source file is **NOT SECURE**.
 - **NEVER** commit it to a public repository or share it with others! **REMOVE** the Python files after running the codes.